PaulkaToast/elf-by-example/docs/static_pie.md

 A statically linked PIE binary differs from a dynamically linked PIE binary in the following ways:

-1. As there are no dynamic libraries to be loaded, they is no need of the program interpreter.
+1. As there are no dynamic libraries to be loaded, there is no need for the program interpreter.
 Consequently, there is no `PT_INTERP` segment in a static-pie binary.
 1. The dynamic section will not have `DT_NEEDED` entries as a static-pie binary